IgniparousTempest/IgniparousTempest.github.io/_posts/2019-04-24-mediabiasfactcheck-bias.md

 [Media Bias/Fact Check](https://mediabiasfactcheck.com/) seems like a great site to lookup the bias of a media outlet, after a bit of browsing on the site I noticed that they had a few entries that differed a bit to [ad fontes media](https://www.adfontesmedia.com/).

 I wrote a web scraper to collect all the media outlets listed on mediabiasfactcheck.com and I have presented those data below.
 Unfortunately they score media outlets with discrete values rather than on continuous spectra.
 Their discrete scores for left-right bias are: "Extreme Left", "Left Bias", "Left-Centre Bias", "Least Biased", "Right-Centre Bias", "Right Bias", and "Extreme Right"; while their scores for factual reporting are: "High", "Mixed", and "Questionable".
 Each source has a continuous slider of the top of each page to show the lef-right bias.
-I wrote a simple image processing tool that used this image to estimate their left-right bias and gave it a score from [-50, 50] to match that of ad fontes media.
+I wrote a simple image processing tool that used this image to estimate their left-right bias and gave it a score from [-50, 50] to match that of Ad Fontes Media.

 {% include_relative ../assets/2019-04-24-mediabiasfactcheck-bias/mediabiasfactcheck-chart.md %}